Cabbagelang-Studio/Cabbagelang/README.md

 ### Attention!

-- If you are on 64-bit system, you have to change `BIT` in `Makefile` to 64.
+- We have dropped 32-bit systems officially.
+If you are on one, please upgrade to a 64-bit system.

 ## Dependences